K4rlosReyes/APIPod/README.md

 ## Deploy to runpod.
 1. You will need to build the your docker image.
 2. Push your image to your dockerhub repository.
-3. Deploy on RunPod Serverless.
+3. Deploy on RunPod Serverless by using the runpod dashboard.
     *   *APIPod acts as the handler, managing job inputs/outputs compatible with RunPod's API.*

 Make sure that the environment variables set to the following: ```APIPOD_DEPLOYMENT="serverless"``` and  ```APIPOD_BACKEND="runpod"```